Amazon Web Services main image

 What are Amazon Web Services used for?

-AWS’ popularity is unprecedented, but you might wonder – precisely what does AWS do for companies?
-Well, it can help resolve a variety of business challenges.
+AWS is very popular.
+So, what does AWS do for companies?
+Well, it can help solve many business challenges.
 The most common uses of AWS are:

-AWS provides various solutions facilitating cloud computing, including those explicitly tailored to streamline data analytics and management of Big Data.
-Examples of valuable services include Kinesis, EMR, and Amazon Glue.
+AWS provides solutions for cloud computing.
+Some of them make data analytics and Big Data management easier.
+Examples of such services are AWS Kinesis, AWS EMR and Amazon Glue.

 AI and Machine Learning

-Machine Learning can be streamlined with Amazon SageMaker.
-The service helps reduce training time, automates MLOps practices, optimizes infrastructure usage, and more.
-AstraZeneca, Roche, Lenovo, Thomson Reuters, and Hyundai already use this service.
+Amazon SageMaker helps businesses create ML models.
+It reduces training time.
+The service automates MLOps, optimizes infrastructure use and more.
+AstraZeneca, Roche, Lenovo, Thomson Reuters and Hyundai already use SageMaker.

 SDLC tools

-The AWS tool for content delivery is called Amazon CloudFront.
-It expedites worldwide content delivery.
+The AWS tool for content delivery is Amazon CloudFront.
+It speeds up worldwide content delivery.
 Learn more about it in the next section of the article.

 Flexibility and scalability

-AWS can be remarkably cost-efficient.
+AWS can be very cost-efficient.
 Users save a lot on upfront and maintenance costs.
-In many cases, cloud solutions are the only way to keep business profitable – imagine what it would take for each small retailer to set up their own server rooms.
+Often, the cloud is the only way to keep a business profitable.
+Imagine what it would take for each small retailer to set up a server room.

 Reliability and security

-AWS is exceptionally reliable.
-It boasts the highest network availability among cloud service providers.
+AWS is very reliable.
+It has the highest network availability among cloud service providers.

-To ensure service dependability, Amazon follows 5 design principles:
+To provide such dependability, Amazon follows 5 design principles:

 • Automated failure recovery,